Not sure whether or not you’re entitled to maternity leave or parental leave?

-- You can take 52 weeks of unpaid parental leave – this applies to both parents, if both are working and are eligible.
+- You can take 52 weeks of unpaid parental leave – this applies to either parent, if both are working and are eligible (although only 8 weeks can be take at the same time).
 If your partner has not taken their share of unpaid parental leave, you can apply for a further 52 weeks straight after the first lot.

 - You must advise your employer in writing as soon as you can when you expect to take leave, and no later than 4 weeks before the start of your leave.